TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 47/Ezekiel 47.17.md

 ---

-And the border from the sea, shall be Hazar-enon at the border of Damascus; and on the north northward is the border of Hamath.
+The border from the sea, shall be Hazar Enon at the border of Damascus; and on the north northward is the border of Hamath.
 This is the north side.